LispCookbook/cl-cookbook/emacs-ide.md

 If you don't want to see the red annotations in your source… use `C-c M-c`, `slime-remove-notes`.
 They are not automagically fixed though.

-Only style warnings may not be caught by the slime-compilation buffer.
+If your code has only style warnings, they will be caught by the slime-compilation buffer, but the buffer will not pop up on its own.

 You can find all these keybindings, as usual, under Emac's Slime menu.